vishvAsa/notes/history/homo/sapiens/Aryan/kentum/germanic/Neitzesche/will_to_power/4/1_Order_of_Rank.md

 Consequence: one should not evaluate the solitary type from

-BOOK FOUR: Discipline and Breeding
+(p473)

-473 the viewpoint of the gregarious, nor the gregarious from the view point of the solitary.
+ the viewpoint of the gregarious, nor the gregarious from the view point of the solitary.

 Viewed from a height, both are necessary; their antagonism is also necessary-and nothing should be banished more thoroughly than the "desirability" that some third thing might evolve out of the two ("virtue" as hermaphroditism).
 That is as little "desirable" as the approximation and reconciliation of the sexes.
 To evolve further that which is typical, to make the gulf wider and wider